Category Archives: Technology

 A Gmail AI Example

-As you type your email, Google is reading it and then offers words to accompany the sentence that would coincide with what you are about to type before you have even typed it.
+As you type your email, Google reads it and then offers words to accompany the sentence that would coincide with what you are about to type before you have even typed it.

-In language modeling, the algorithm uses a factor of probability that is used to predict the most likely next word in a sentence based on the previous entry.
+In NLP, the algorithm uses a factor of probability that is designed to predict the most likely next word in a sentence based on the previous entry.

-AI algorithms feed on data to learn new things.
-The more data that exists, the easier it will be for the algorithm to identify the characteristics or patterns of an entity.
+The more data (data points) that exist, the easier it will be for the model to identify the patterns of an unknown entity.

 AI: How it All Works

-There are three main types of machine learning: supervised learning, unsupervised learning and reinforcement learning.
+There are three main types of machine learning: supervised learning, unsupervised learning, and reinforcement learning.

 Supervised Learning

 This is the most common type of machine learning.
-It involves feeding a computer a large amount of data, with the aim of enabling it to recognize patterns and make predictions when confronted with new data.
-In other words, supervised learning consists of training a computer program to learn from marked data (data that has been already identified).
+It involves feeding a computer a large amount of data to enable it to recognize patterns from the labeled dataset and make predictions when confronted with new data.

 How the Machine Thinks with Supervised Learning